lozalojo/memapp/README.md

 install_github("lozalojo/memapp", ref = "master")
 ```

-To install the development version of *memapp* use the *devtools* package.
+To install the development version of *memapp* for lastest features:

 ```
 if(!require("devtools")) install.packages("devtools")